lazebird/rabbit/doc/rhttpd.md

     mime += "*:application/octet-stream;";
     ```

-3. public bool start(int port)
+3. public void start(int port, Hashtable opts)
     - Start rhttpd
     - Port: http port number
+    - opts:
+        - autoindex: Open the file if there is an index.html or index.htm file under it when opening the directory.
+        - videoplay: When the video file is opened, the player is enabled by default instead of downloading

 4. public void stop()
     - Stop rhttpd

-5. public void set_root(string path)  deleted
-    - Set the server root directory, the default is empty directory
-    - use add_file/add_dir instead for all files/subdirs in root

-6. public void add_dir(string path)
+5. public void add_dir(string path)
     - Add a folder to the root directory
     - Path: folder path

-7. public void del_dir(string path)
+6. public void del_dir(string path)
     - Delete a folder from the root directory
     - Path: folder path

-8. public void add_file(string path)
+7. public void add_file(string path)
     - Add files from the root directory
     - Path: file path

-9. public void del_file(string path)
+8. public void del_file(string path)
     - Delete files from the root directory
     - Path: file path